 MSBuild Toolset (ToolsVersion)

 MSBuild uses a Toolset of tasks, targets, and tools to build an application.
 Typically, a MSBuild Toolset includes a microsoft.common.tasks file, a microsoft.common.targets file, and compilers such as csc.exe and vbc.exe.
 Most Toolsets can be used to compile applications to more than one version of the .NET Framework and more than one system platform.
-However, the MSBuild 2.0 Toolset can only be used to target the .NET Framework 2.0.
+However, the MSBuild 2.0 Toolset can be used to target only the .NET Framework 2.0.

 When a ToolsVersion value is defined in a project file, MSBuild uses that value to determine the values of the Toolset properties that are available to the project.
 One Toolset property is $(MSBuildToolsPath), which specifies the path of the .NET Framework tools.
 Only that Toolset property (or $(MSBuildBinPath)), is required.

 Starting in Visual Studio 2013, the MSBuild Toolset version is the same as the Visual Studio version number.
 MSBuild defaults to this Toolset within Visual Studio and on the command line, regardless of the toolset version specified in project file.
 This behavior can be overridden by using the /ToolsVersion flag.
 For more information, see Overriding ToolsVersion Settings.